 The I2C class represents an I²C two-wire serial port, of which the imp provides two.

-The imp’s i2c objects are instantiated at start-up, and are accessed on the imp001 and imp002 through hardware.i2c12 and hardware.i2c89.
-On the imp003 (Murata part number LBWA1ZV1CD), in keeping with this module’s unique pin designations, the i2c objects are accessed as hardware.i2cAB and hardware.i2cFG.
+The imp’s i2c objects are automatically instantiated at start-up, and are accessed on the imp001 and imp002 through hardware.i2c12 and hardware.i2c89.
+On the imp003 (Murata part number LBWA1ZV1CD), the i2c objects are accessed as hardware.i2cAB and hardware.i2cFG.

 For the imp001 and imp002, pins 1 and 8 are assigned to each bus’ clock line (SCL); pins 2 and 9 are assigned to data (SDA).
 For the imp003, pins A and F are assigned to SCL; pins B and G to SDA.

 For more information on every imp module’s pin-outs, see the imp pin mux.